rasa/compat/README.md

 | Waspi1<br/>(Wasm) | ✅	 | ✅	     | ✅	     | ✅	     | ❌      | ✅      | ✅    |  ✅  |
 | Windows | ✅	          | ✅	     | ✅      | ✅ 	  | ✅      | ❌      | 🚧    |  🚧  |

-* May not be supported on non-standard filesystems, such as FAT32.
+* May not be supported on older filesystems, such as FAT32.

 ✅ indicates this function is fully supported.<br/>
 ❌ indicates that function is not implemented (though the OS may provide support for it).<br/>